AlexRmlt/ethicbot-rasa/data/nlu.md

 - It would be okay for him, no negative or positive consequences
 - It would be neither completely good nor completely bad.
 He would most definitely be angry but also thankful for knowing it.
 - It would not matter that much actually
+- it does not matter actually for him

 ## intent:option
 - [Go to bed](deed) early but [miss out on the fun](deed)